-Wrinkles and sagging skin begin to develop when the structural elements of the dermis begin to break down.
-These elements which give the skin structure are collagen, hyaluronic acid, and elastin fibers.
+Wrinkles and sagging skin begin to develop when the structural elements of the dermis start to break down.
+Collagen, elastin fibers, and hyaluronic acid give skin its structure and suppleness.
 Hyaluronic acid acts as a network onto which collagen and elastin fibers bind.
-Therefore, without it, wrinkles, jowls and volume loss occurs.
-Replacing the structural element, hyaluronic acid, is therefore an obvious way to get rid of wrinkles, folds, sagging and volume loss.
+Without this essential acid wrinkles, jowls, and volume loss occurs.
+Replenishing skin with hyaluronic acid is therefore an obvious way to get rid of wrinkles, folds, sagging and volume loss.
 Juvederm is hyaluronic acid.

-Juvederm can be used on any patient regardless of race.
-However, in order to decide which anti-aging treatment is best for a particular patient, it is necessary that they meet the physician performing the treatment and discuss all possible methods of skin rejuvenation.
+Juvederm may be used on any patient regardless of race.
+However, in order to determine which anti-aging treatment is best for a particular patient, it is necessary they meet with the physician performing the treatment to discuss all possible methods of skin rejuvenation.

-We are usually able to schedule consultations within 1-2 business days.
-Cosmetic procedures like Botox/Dysport, Injectable Fillers, and Sclerotherapy can be performed during the appointment.
-Laser treatments for hair removal, skin tightening, or resurfacing can be scheduled within 1-2 weeks.
-Surgical procedures are usually scheduled within 1-3 weeks after the initial consultation.
+We are usually able to schedule consultations within one to two business days.
+Cosmetic procedures such as Botox/Dysport, Injectable Fillers, and Sclerotherapy can be performed during the appointment.
+Laser treatments for hair removal, skin tightening, or resurfacing can be scheduled within one to two weeks.
+Surgical procedures are usually scheduled within one to three weeks after the initial consultation.